Skillz Inc. (SKLZ) Shares Down Despite Recent Market Volatility

 Equity return is now at value -73.10, with -43.10 for asset returns.

-In summary, Skillz Inc. (SKLZ) has had a bad performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In conclusion, Skillz Inc. (SKLZ) has seen bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.